corbintuason-coding/ignis-tech/README.md

    npm run start
 ```

+## Database (MongoDB)

+Make sure that you already have MongoDB installed.
+You may populate the `games` collection by using `games.json` and `carts` collection by using `carts.json`.
+These can be found in the `misc` folder.

+## Test Cases

+For more details regarding this project, you may refer to `Test Cases.pdf`.
+This can be found in the `misc` folder

 > After successfully running Hapi.js and Angular you may access the website locally by visiting localhost (http://localhost:4200/) on your favorite Web Browser.
 Have Fun using the Web Application! 😊

 ## 📞 Contact Information